 - a couple of eye bandages, just in case

-You’re also gonna need some adhesive or medical tape to hold those 4×4 and 2×2 bandages in place, by the way.
+You’re also going to need some adhesive or medical tape to hold those 4×4 and 2×2 bandages in place, by the way.
 The band-aids already have that.
-Now let’s check out a few videos that show how to use these bandages.

 Before you use your band-aids, you need to make sure the wound is clean to prevent infection.
 Be sure to include the following items in your kit to clean and sterilize wounds: